Frequently Asked Questions

 Students can drop online courses through the MyNCC Banner drop/add page.
 From your MyNCC portal Launchpad, click “Register for classes”.

 After the third week of the semester:

-- Complete the online form to request a withdrawal from your online class.
-You must know your professor's name, the class section code, and the CRN number.
+**Note: You must know your professor’s name, the class section code, and the CRN number.